-Five citizens randomly selected using voter or jury pool information and reside in the county where the inmate was convicted will judge cases only from that same county.
-If the citizens agree to sit on a clemency board for up to one week, they will be paid for their services the sum of $100.00 a day.
-Service is not mandatory.
-Board members will also be pre screened before sitting on any panel.
-The board members will review inmate request for early release, reduction of sentence and or clemency.
-While in session, they may review more than one request for that week’s session.
+Five citizens randomly selected; using voter or jury pool information, whom reside in the county where the inmate was convicted will judge cases from that same county.
+If the citizens agree to sit on a clemency board for up to one week, they will be compensated for their services.
+Service is not mandatory, but the sum of $100.00 a day for the week’s service will be paid within 30 days of the end of service.

 Private Citizens, prisoner rights groups and professionals in the field may also petition the board on behalf of an inmate.
 The citizens of the California Clemency Board will have the power to release any qualified prisoner (once every seven years per individual) reduce his or her sentence.
 Members of the board can also use their common sense in viewing respected investigative journalism such as “60 Minutes”, “20/20” etc. in granting clemency to an inmate.
-They may also give a citizen reprimand with a granted release attached to serious consequences.
+They may also give a citizen reprimand with a granted release attached to board member’s conditions.
 Member of the board can choose to take no action if they feel the prisoner was treated in a satisfactory manner by the prison system or judicial process.

-3. Create a State elected administrator to handle the financial responsibilities of the board, ensure that prisoner request are delivered to the county level in a timely manner and make rulings on fairness or fraud in the clemency board.
+3. Create a State elected clemency administrator (2 four year terms) to handle all affairs of this new agency, including that prisoner requests are delivered to the county level in a timely manner and make rulings on fairness or fraud in the clemency board.

 California Clemency Boards is not a get out of jail free card for those bent on committing crime and has many safe guards to prevent abuse of this new clemency process.